 Where you place your forms depends on the type of post-click landing page you’re creating and your industry.

 Are you selling insurance?
 Placing your form above the fold will be premature, explain what your company does first, go through your unique value proposition and then request your visitors to convert.

 Do you want users to sign-up for a free trial?
 Here, you have a little leeway.
 Place your form either above or below the fold after you have acquainted your visitors with your product.

 As a rule of thumb, remember that you’re better off placing your form below the fold if your product or service:

 - Is complex and needs more copy for explanation

 - Requires a high commitment

-Landing page web forms' placement is crucial to capturing leads.
-Don’t let the fold dictate all your landing page decisions.
+post-click landing page web forms’ placement is crucial to capturing leads.
+Don’t let the fold dictate all your post-click landing page decisions.